BlinkTagInc/node-gtfs/README.md

 ## Query Methods

 This library includes many methods you can use in your project to query GTFS data.
-These methods return promises.

-Most methods accept three optional arguments: `query`, `fields` and `sortBy`.
+Most methods accept three optional arguments: `query`, `fields`, `sortBy` and `options`.

-More advanced methods include `advancedQuery`, `runRawQuery` and `execRawQuery`.
+For more advanced queries, you can use `advancedQuery` or any query method from [better-sqlite3](#raw-sqlite-query).

+You need to run `openDb(config)` before using any query methods.

 #### Query